 The big disadvantage of Karp-Rabin's algorithm is that it uses too much memory: $O(n)$ words per pattern.
 In this section we study an algorithm described by Benny Porat and Ely Porat in \cite{porat2009exact} that uses just $O(\log n)$ words of space and has $O(\log n)$ delay per stream's character \footnote{Note that, no matter how large $n$ is, $O(\log n)$ words will fit in cache. $O(\log n)$ delay in cache is by far more desirable than $O(1)$ delay in RAM: the former is hundreds of times faster than the latter.}.
 Other algorithms are able to reduce the delay to the optimal $O(1)$ (see \cite{breslauer2014real}).
 For simplicity, assume that $n$ is a power of two: $n = 2^e$ for some $e\geq 0$.
 The algorithm can be generalized to any $n$ in a straightforward way.
 The overall idea is to:

-\begin{itemize} \item Keep a counter $occ$ initialized to $0$, storing the number of occurrences of $y$ found in $x$. \item Keep the hashes of all $1+e = 1+\log_2 n$ prefixes of $y$ whose length is a power of two. \item Keep the occurrences of those prefixes of $y$ on the stream, working in $e$ levels: level $0 \leq i < e$ records all occurrences of the prefix $y[1,2^i]$ in a window containing the last $2^{i+1}$ stream's characters.
-Using a clever argument based on string periodicity, show that this information can be ``compressed'' in just $O(1)$ space per level ($O(\log n)$ space in total). \item Before the new character $x_j$ arrives: for every level $i>0$, if position $p = j-2^{i+1}$ (the oldest position in the window of level $i$) was explicitly stored because it is an occurrence of $y[1,2^{i}]$, then remove it.
-In such a case, check also if $p$ is an occurrence of $y[1,2^{i+1}]$ (do this check using fingerprints).
+\begin{itemize} \item Keep the hashes of all $1+e = 1+\log_2 n$ prefixes of $y$ whose length is a power of two. \item Keep the occurrences of those prefixes of $y$ on the stream, working in $e$ levels: level $0 \leq i < e$ stores the set $W_i$ of all occurrences of the prefix $y[1,2^i]$ in the window containing the last $2^{i+1}$ stream's characters.
+Using a clever argument based on string periodicity, show that this set can be ``compressed'' in just $O(1)$ words of space per level ($O(\log n)$ space in total). \item When a new stream character $x_j$ arrives: \begin{itemize} \item If it is an occurrence of $y_1$, insert $j$ in $W_0$. \item For every level $i$, position $p = j-2^{i+1}$ (the leftmost position in the window of level $i$) exits from the window: remove it, if it belongs to $W_i$. \item If position $p' = j-2^{i+1}+1 \in W_i$ check if $p'$ is an occurrence of $y[1,2^{i+1}]$ (do this check using fingerprints).